23 Incredible CEO Statistics

 23. Which states have the highest CEO employment rates?

-While there's the occasional fluke, becoming a CEO isn't something that happens overnight.
-It's not a low-stress job by any means; being able to maintain the pace and deal with the pressure of running a company is a true test of mental and physical stamina that not everyone is able to pass.
-For those who do find success, however, the payoff can be substantial.
+Being able to maintain the pace and deal with the pressure of running a company is a test not everyone can pass.
+For those who do find success, the payoff can be substantial.

 Sources and References

 Rebecca Lake is a journalist at CreditDonkey, a credit card comparison and reviews website.
 Write to Rebecca Lake at rebecca@creditdonkey.com.
 Follow us on Twitter and Facebook for our latest posts.
-And remember that you can listen to CreditDonkey Radio any time.